jasonm23/onlisp-markdown/onlisp.md

              (if (cdr tree) (flatten (cdr tree))))))
 ```

-Finally, consider rfind-if, a recursive version of find-if which works on
+Finally, consider `rfind-if`, a recursive version of `find-if` which works on
 trees as well as ﬂat lists:

 ```